Piano Sonatas (Ustvolskaya): Sonata No. 3

 Sonata No. 3 (1952) is Ustvolskaya's longest out of the six.
 The work is based on three unresolved melodies, all presented within the first four minutes.
 According to Thom Jurek, the melodies "hang there, like prayers extended in supplication and as yet unanswered.
 This sonata is ever waiting upon the sweep of divine intervention yet continues dutifully, persistently in its sweetness as if not convinced it's already not too late.
 It engages silence at its end, as the last statement of mystery, without wonder or expectation, its part in the spiritual equation complete."
 The one-movement work has many tempo indications, but retains a brutal and obsessive quarter-note drive.

 Sonata No. 4

 Sonata No. 4 in four parts (1957) contains elements of Satie, Shostakovich, even Rachmaninov.
 Its architectural clarity of form is mixed with stark contrasts.
-The first movement opens with three bell-like chords and progresses through an withdrawn, extended pp passage.
+The first movement opens with three bell-like chords and progresses through a withdrawn, extended pp passage.
 The fourth movement offers stand-alone polytonal phrases and intervals whose architecture dictates its form.